scibaric/food-trucks/README.md

 In future DTOs and mappers could be introduced but for now there is no need because it increases complexity.
 Food Truck entity is serialized to JSON as-is.

+Endpoint `close-to-me` requires user coordinates and then calculates and finds closest food trucks.
+Approximately distance of one block in latitude would be ±0.002 and in longtitude ±0.004.
+Some sofisticated math function could be better but this is good enough.

 ## Test, build and run
 Maven automation tool is used for testing the API and building .jar file.
 To test, build and run user should be positioned inside top level project directory.